Support for Political Stress

 Help Your Community

-You can continue to make a positive impact beyond the election by taking steps to make your community a better place.
+You can make your community a better place.
 Everyone has the power to make the world a better place, starting right where they live.
 Bring a garbage bag along and take a stroll through your neighborhood and pick up garbage /recycling.
 Put potted plants and a hummingbird feeder outside your door.
 Or set up a Little Free Library.
 If you have the resources to go bigger, find volunteer organizations that make your community a better place.

 Explore these tips and resources to help make your community a better place: